nicole-lihui/nicole-lihui.github.io/MarkDown/Basic/MyInfo/mac-basic.md

 $ cd ~/vms/vagrant-centos-7
 # load a Vagrant box that you want to use.
 As an example, we’ll load a CentOS 7 file: （need choose options, use virtualbox ）
 $ vagrant box add centos/7

-# create a simple Vagrantfile.
-This is a text file with instructions for Vagrant to build out the virtual machine you want.
-Enter the command:
+# make a vagrant file in current directory. if vagrant box image hasn`t been downloaded before. then it try to download the vagrant box image.
-$ touch Vagrantfile
+$ vagrant init centos/7

 # You can then launch the CentOS 7 virtual machine by entering:
 # vm start